This is the end, folks. Continued in Year of the Dog.

-Hermione dropped her trunk and dashed into her mother's arms, knocking her back a bit.
+Hermione dropped her trunk and dashed into her mother's arms with such ferocity that she was forced to take a step back.
 Just as quickly as Emma had been embraced, she was released so that Hermione could attack Stan.
-Harry stood awkwardly, looking somewhat strained as he was holding a large owl cage in his right hand and one end of a trunk in his left.
+Harry stood awkwardly, straining as he was holding a large owl cage in his right hand and one end of a trunk in his left.
 Emma stepped up to the boy, who hastily but gently sat the cage down and offered her a hand, smiling but also looking terrified.

 "It's nice to meet you, ma'am."
 Harry said bashfully.

 Emma ignored the proffered hand and instead hugged him tightly.
 "Thank you for making Hermione so happy."
 She said before releasing him.